WWE Rumors: 3 Reasons Why WWE Needs To Sign Ronda Rousey

 More than likely, she will keep doing more cameos as a token tough girl.
 But beyond that?
 There is really some reason to doubt whether Ronda can really make it big in Hollywood.

 The good news is there is still a place where fading MMA stars like her can go to and that is the WWE.
-Ronda already did some work there last Wrestlemania 31 and was well received by fans.
-The WWE has already expressed some interest in bringing Ronda Rousey into the fold before and now would be the best time to try to sign her up for a contract.
+Ronda already did some work at Wrestlemania 31 and was well received by fans.
+The WWE had already expressed some interest in bringing Ronda Rousey into the fold before and now would be the best time to try to sign her up for a contract.

 According to Forbes, longtime WWE figure Jonathan Coachman recently stated that there is no way that the WWE will bring Ronda Rousey in anymore.
 The reason behind this is because Coachman thinks that the WWE does not bring in “broken” goods.
 But the problem with this statement is that this does not follow WWE’s previous logic.
 Brock Lesnar was on a steep dip when the WWE brought him back after getting bludgeoned by Cain Velasquez and Alistair Overeem.
 Ken Shamrock was losing fights in MMA when the WWE took him in and called him, “The World’s Most Dangerous Man.”